 How do the notes on a guitar work

-But that’s a fairly simple way of looking at things if analyzing something like a performance of Asturias for example.
+But that’s a fairly simple way of looking at things if analyzing something like a performance of Asturias.

-Before we delve too far, first some basic music theory, as it will help explain the concept.
-There are 12 notes in the chromatic scale, which is the scale all western music is derived from e.g. every note, scale, combination of notes that form chords all comes from these 12 notes:
+The chromatic scale consists of 12 notes.
+This is the scale all western music is derived from e.g. every note, scale, and combination of notes used melodically, or harmonically comes from just these 12 notes:

 The number beside the notes in the table above specifies the octave.
-This is known as Scientific pitch notation.
+This is known as scientific pitch notation.

 12 tone equal temperament